What is HEIJUNKA (平準化)

 Ideally production can easily be leveled where demand is constant.
 Unfortunately this is rarely the case because actual customer demand fluctuates.

-If a line is designed to cope with peak productions, it is clear that there will be wast at moments this peak is not needed.
-If a later process varies its withdrawal of parts in terms of timing and quality, the range of these fluctuations will increase as they move up the line towards the earlier processes.
+If a line is designed to cope with peak productions, it is clear that there will be waste at moments this peak is not needed.
+If a later process varies its withdrawal of parts in terms of timing and quality, the range of these fluctuations will increase.
+They move up the line towards the earlier processes.

 Toyota’s final assembly line never assembles the same automobile model in a batch.
 Production is leveled by making first one model, then another model, then yet another.
-In production leveling, batches are made as small as possible in contrast to traditional mass production, where bigger is considered better.
+In production leveling, batches are made as small as possible.
+This is in contrast to traditional mass production, where bigger is considered better.
 When the final assembly process assembles cars in small batches, then the earlier processes, such as the press operation, have to follow the same approach.

 The Heijunka box allows easy and visual control of a smoothed production schedule.

-In the illustration on the right, the time interval is thirty minutes.
+In the illustration, each (time) slot is thirty minutes.
 Production control kanban are placed in the pigeon-holes provided by the box in proportion to the number of items to be built of a given product type during a time interval.